kharrigian/smgeo/README.md

 }
 ```

+Please note that use of code or data in this repository is governed by the LICENSE file and Data Usage Agreement.
+If you plan to use this code, please fill out the Data Usage Agreement and send it to Keith Harrigian at kharrigian@jhu.edu.

 ## Installation

 All code was developed using Python 3.7+.
 Core functionality is contained within the `smgeo` package, processes such as data acquisition, annotation, and model training are related to the `scripts/` directory.
 We expect all code to be run from the root directory of this repository.